-In addition, the CFTC and various exchanges have imposed (and continue to evaluate and monitor) speculative position limits on the maximum speculative positions that any person, or group of persons acting in concert, may hold or control in certain particular futures or options contracts.
-Additionally, federal position limits apply to swaps that are economically equivalent to futures contracts that are subject to CFTC set speculative limits.
+In addition, the CFTC, certain foreign regulators and various exchanges have established (and continue to evaluate and revise) speculative position limits, referred to as "position limits", on the maximum net long or net short positions that any person or entity may hold or control in certain particular futures or options contracts.
+Additionally, U.S. federal position limits apply to swaps that are economically equivalent to futures contracts on certain agricultural, metals and energy commodities.
 All positions owned or controlled by the same person or entity, even if in different accounts, must be aggregated for purposes of determining whether the applicable position limits have been exceeded, unless an exemption applies.
 Thus, even if the Fund or an Underlying Fund does not intend to exceed applicable position limits, it is possible that positions of different clients managed by the Adviser and its affiliates or by the Underlying Fund's investment adviser and its affiliates may be aggregated for this purpose.
 It is possible that the trading decisions of the Advisers or of the investment advisers of the Underlying Funds may have to be modified and that positions held by the Fund or the Underlying Funds may have to be liquidated in order to avoid exceeding such limits.
 The modification of investment decisions or the elimination of open positions, if it occurs, may adversely affect the profitability of the Fund.
 A violation of position limits could also lead to regulatory action materially adverse to the Fund's investment strategy.
+The